Huegoxaga/notes/finance/related-concepts.md

     - `-` Savings in annual operating costs for remaining life of new machine
     - `+/-` Any other differential costs or benefits
 - Keeping or Dropping a Product Line - It involves making changes on an underperformed product line
+  - Use differential method to compare total oppertunity costs with the total savings from closing the old production line and then utilzing that line for other purpose
-  - Compare opportunity cost of closing and additional variable cost of the new production line with the savings from the variable costs and avoidable fixed costs during closing
+    - Costs of closing includes loss of the revenue from old production lines and additional variable cost of the new production line
+    - Savings includes the variable cost of the old produnction line the avoidable fixed costs and the increased revenue of the new prodcution line
   - Make sure only relevant costs are considered, they usually includes variable costs, avoidable fixed costs, opportunity costs
 - Utilization of a Constrained Resource - Given a limited resource a decision need to be made to maximize the production of certain goods, so the profit can be maximized, steps for making such decision are as follows:
   1. Calculate the contribution per unit of limiting factor for each product